Menu

 Implementation

 In the Foundation Stage, children are taught Art and Design through the key areas of learning set out in the EYFS statutory framework, supported by Development Matters.
 We follow the National Curriculum for Art and Design in Key Stages 1 and 2.
-The children are taught art and design in half termly units.
+It is taught over a rolling two-year cycle, where weekly lessons enable the children to build on knowledge and skills over time.

 At Borrow Wood Primary School, we also provide the children with additional opportunities and events to further promote the love of art, including - demonstrations and workshops with local artists, themed art days, such as the National Gallery’s ‘Take One Picture’, creative homework and an Art Club.